 The Takamine GD20-NS Dreadnought Natural Acoustic is well-known for its luxurious appearance; this design of a dreadnought-style acoustic offers a new take on the classic body style, due to the combination of tonewoods.

-The GD2-NS is comprised from a solid cedar top, as well as solid mahogany sides and back.
+The GD2-NS is comprised of a solid cedar top, as well as solid mahogany sides and back.

 GD20-NS is also known for its affordable price; some players even refer to this guitar to be “the dirt-cheap luxury”.
 This guitar is a favorite among intermediate and advanced players because of the warm and inviting town that it produces, even after years of use.
 Due to the width of the neck, playing is more comfortable, and playing at a faster tempo is easier.

 The soundboard on most steel-string acoustics are created with spruce; however, the GD20-NS soundboard is sported with cedar.
 Cedar is not as dense as spruce is, which allows more warmth and a mellow sound to be produced from the guitar.

 This guitar is also known for producing even and warm sound; each string rings clearly and doesn’t get muddy as it resonates.

 While the sound of the GD20-NS is what makes it a favorite among singers and songwriters, the tidy construction also adds to the overall quality of this instrument.
 All 20 of its frets are seated and polished, while the synthetic bone saddles and nut have been carefully notched.